vsaxena/SierraChart_ACSIL_Template/README.md

 First Rendition of template for developing studies for ACSIL/Sierra Chart

+### Notes:
+- This works entirely and hasn't broken (yet)
+  - however I expect that some "cleaning up" will need to be performed on classes.

 *Note: This is intended for use/compilation using Visual Studio and Solution Project dependencies*